matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Data-Types/uuid-type.md

 # UUID Type

-A UUID is a universally unique identifier consisting of 32 hexadecimal digits followed by a hyphen.
+A UUID is a universally unique identifier consisting of 32 hexadecimal digits followed by 4 hyphens.
 UUIDs are globally unique, not unique in the database, and even performing a UUID call on two unconnected, standalone devices is expected to generate two different values.
 UUID is often used to generate a random value for the corresponding row to ensure the uniqueness of each record. .
 UUIDs are suitable as unique identifiers in a cluster environment.

 !!! info
     Although `UUID()` values ​​are unique, they are not guessable or unpredictable.
 If unpredictability is desired, UUID values ​​should be generated in other ways.